ShkarupaDenys/TESTTASK/README.md

 # TESTTASK
 Test Assignment

-> Test app was developed by React.
+> The app was developed by React.

 1. Used React Hooks as `useState`, `useRef`, `useEffect`, `useCallback`, `useMemo`.